bnonni/drpm.tools/README.md

 The service key is a list of objects where each object defines a service available to that DID.
 In this case, the service used is called `DecentralizedWebNode`.

-Resolving the did yields the doc yields the endpoint yields the location for record reads and creates.
+Resolving the DID yields the doc yields the endpoint yields the location for record reads and creates.
 To participate, you merely need to install the DRPM protocol into your DWN.
 To view the protocol rules, checkout out [drpm.tools/protocols/drpm](https://drpm.tools/protocols/drpm).

 ## Goals

-The goal of DRPM is to decentralize package management putting control of the packages in the hands of the users - not the package registry or package manager.
+The goal of DRPM is to decentralize package management, putting control of the packages in the hands of the users - not the package registry or package manager.
 This ensures reliability by eliminating the possibility for broken links.
 With DRPM, publishers write code to their DWNs.

 Developers can discover packages here just like npmjs.com, except explorer.drpm.sofware does not store the code, only offers publishers the ability to list it for discovery.
-The publishers store the code in their own DWNs and users can query, download and keep a copy of that code as immutable an source in their own DWN.
-This forever eliminates the possiblity for brokens links or censorship.
+The publishers store the code in their own DWNs and users can query, download and keep a copy of that code as immutable and source in their own DWN.
+This forever eliminates the possiblity for broken links or censorship.

 Npmjs packages are published under usernames or organization names.
 Devs can publish packages directly to npmjs under the package name and organizations can have an organization username (such as `@web5`) with a list of packages that under that org name.
 This paradigm is well known and understood but has a limited namespace resulting in gatekeeping, sniping or squatting.